planet-lia/lia-docs/content/game-rules.md

 date: 2018-08-05T04:32:25+02:00
 title: Game Rules
 ---
 These are current rules of Lia and are subject to change.
-Legacy rules may be available here.
 <!--
 TODO add link to legacy rules?
 -->